AlexLewanski/pedutils/README.md

 [Alexander Lewanski](https://orcid.org/0000-0001-5843-0837) | [allewanski AT gmail DOT com](mailto:allewanski@gmail.com)|Michigan Station University, Kellogg Biological Station, University of Michigan

 ## Overview
-The `pedutils` package houses code to manipulate and analyze pedigree information.
-In its current state, it does not have a particularly specialized scope and is primarily serving as a convenient receptacle for developing and documenting code in an intentional way.
-If you find your way onto this repo and end up working with the `pedutils` package, please let me know if you find errors and/or if there are things you want added or improved.
-This package is at its incipient stages, so be prepared for fairly substantial changes and additions (including this README).
+The `pedutils` package houses code to work with pedigree information.
+Currently, most of the content involves basic pedigree processing and manipulation.
+At this stage of the package, it does not have a particularly specialized scope and is primarily serving as a convenient receptacle for developing and documenting code in an intentional way.
+If you stumble upon this repo and end up working with the `pedutils` package, please let me know if you find errors and/or if there are things you want added or improved.
+This package is at an incipient stage, so be prepared for fairly substantial changes and additions (including fleshing out of this README).

 ## Contents
 ```